By using this site, you agree to the Privacy Policy and Terms of Use.

 This dazzling story demonstrates several things.
 The console developers can’t foresee all the possible pros and cons of implementing extra features to increase market sales.
 The other thing is that users will always find a way to exploit even the smallest vulnerabilities of the system.
 Lastly, when the gaming community gets together, it can win a huge lawsuit against a mega-corporation, even if the outcome isn’t terribly satisfying.
 With all that said, OtherOS was a truly groundbreaking feature, but ultimately, it was destined to fail!

-See also: How To Fix a PS5 That Keeps Turning Off
+See also: How to Fix PS5 Game Save Issues

 Serhii Patskan May 6, 2025